 Working remote from the office or home

-We advise everyone who can work from home to work home till the 6th of April 2020 (following the advice of the Dutch Government).
+We support everyone who would like to work from home to work home till the 1st of September 2020 (following the advice of the Dutch Government).

 The management team will be at the office frequently and we'll be here to meet any of you who wants to meet personally.
 The office will also remain a place for any of you to come together if you want to or need to.
 We'll keep updating your frequently or when the situation changes.